Commercial Truck Accident Lawyer in West Virginia

 Here are some of the parties that could be held liable in commercial truck accident cases:

 The truck driver: The driver who operates the truck may be held liable for the injuries and damages caused to victims.
 In cases where the driver’s negligence or carelessness, recklessness or wrongdoing caused the accident, the driver’s fault and liability become particularly clear.

-The driver’s employer: In a number of commercial truck accident cases, the truck driver’s employer can also be held liable for the damages.
+The driver’s employer: In several commercial truck accident cases, the truck driver’s employer can also be held liable for the damages.
 For example, if the truck driver’s inexperience caused the accident, or if the driver who caused the accident had a prior record of drinking and driving, the employer can be held accountable for negligent hiring.
 In other cases, when a commercial truck accident is caused by poor vehicle maintenance, the employer can also be held liable.

 Large corporations: Often, large companies such as Wal-Mart, Amazon, UPS, and FedEx own delivery trucks.
 In such cases, these corporations can also be held financially responsible for the injuries, damages, and losses sustained by injured truck accident victims.

 Maintenance companies: Delivery companies often contract other maintenance companies and mechanics to maintain their vehicles and do routine work such as servicing.
 If these companies fail to do their jobs, they could be held liable as well.

 Manufacturers of defective parts: In cases where a faulty vehicle part causes the accident, the manufacturer of the vehicle and/or the maker of the defective auto part can also be held accountable.

-There are a number of factors that go into determining what your commercial truck accident claim may be worth.
+Several factors go into determining what your commercial truck accident claim may be worth.
 These factors include, but are not limited to: